entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/installation/open-shift/openshift-install-by-operator-hub.md

 We have two sets of scenarios listed below:
 * Scenario 1.1-1.5 for cluster admins who can create projects and operators
-* Scenario 2.1 for a user with access to administer a project.
+* Scenario 2.1 for users with access to administer projects

-Scenario 1.1 is similar to the Entando quickstart style of deployment which can be applied in many environments, including on local developer laptops.
-The subsequent scenarios (1.2-1.5) build on that initial setup but can be performed independently if desired.
-Unless otherwise noted, you have the freedom to keep or modify the default options when installing the `Entando Operator` and other resources in the tutorials.
+Scenario 1.1 is similar to the Entando quickstart style of deployment and can be applied in many environments, including on local developer laptops.
+The subsequent scenarios (1.2-1.5) build on this initial configuration and can be performed independently.
+Unless otherwise noted, you have the freedom to retain or modify the default settings when installing the `Entando Operator` and other resources.

 ## Prerequisites
 - A 4.6 (or higher) OpenShift installation